skybluego123/Smart-City-Mobile-Backend/README.md

-# Smart-City-Mobile-Backend
+# Smart-City-Mobile-AWS-Backend
-This repo has the source code for mobile application backend.
+This Repository contains source code for Smart City Mobile APP Backend present on AWS